 Can long-distance relationships last at uni?

-Come September, many students will be wondering whether going to university will ‘make or break’ their relationships.
+Many of you will be wondering whether going to university will ‘make or break’ your relationship.
 To help answer that question, we spoke to 2,000 students aged 18 and above from 25 of the UK’s biggest university cities to find out which locations are best for maintaining long-distance relationships.

 Long distance?
 No probs

 - 53% of the students we spoke to are either currently in a relationship or have been in the past

 - 60% of our respondents said that a relationship would have an impact on where they choose to study

 - 40% of our respondents thought that seeing each other once a month was totally fine